Individual Taxpayer Support

 What are the deadlines to apply?

 The state requires an application for every scholarship awarded, and a scholarship must be awarded for each year.
 So while technically there is not a deadline, you must apply for every school year you want to receive a scholarship.
-Applications open January 10 and the JTO starts awarding scholarships in May.
+Applications open in January and the JTO starts awarding scholarships in May.
 As long as there is money available, the JTO will continue to award scholarships.

 Are all students eligible to receive scholarship funds from the JTO?

-Whether you qualify for need-based, or are securing recommended funds, there is a way to obtain scholarships from the JTO.
+Whether you qualify for need-based or are securing recommended funds, there is a way to obtain scholarships from the JTO.
 The only exception to this is if your child receives funds from Arizona’s Empowerment Scholarship Account, or ESA.
 By law, a student cannot receive both an ESA scholarship and an STO scholarship.

 How do I know if I should apply for a scholarship?